Facundo Bernal

-Facundo Bernal Cruz (born 21 August 2003) is a Uruguayan professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Fluminense.
+Facundo Bernal Cruz (born 21 August 2003) is a Uruguayan professional footballer who plays as a defensive midfielder for club Real Betis and the Uruguay national team.

 Club career

+Defensor Sporting

 Bernal is a youth academy graduate of Defensor Sporting.
 He made his professional debut for the club on 3 June 2021 in a 2–1 league win against Rocha.

+Fluminense

 On 3 August 2024, Bernal joined Brazilian club Fluminense.
+He quickly established himself as a starter for the side, also featuring in the 2025 FIFA Club World Cup.

+Betis

+On 6 July 2026, La Liga side Real Betis announced the signing of Bernal on a five-year contract.

 International career

-Bernal is a former Uruguay youth international.
+Bernal has represented Uruguay at the under-20 level.
 He was part of the under-20 team which participated in the 2022 COTIF Tournament.

-In May 2024, Bernal was named in the first ever Uruguay A' national team squad.
-He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.
+In May 2024, Bernal was named in the first ever Uruguay local national team squad.
+He made his debut for the team on 31 May 2024 in a goalless draw against Costa Rica.

 In October 2024, Bernal received his first call-up to the Uruguay national team.
+He made his debut for Uruguay on 24 September 2026 in a 3–1 defeat to Japan.